-What a travesty that is on Luke's powerful account of Christ in the wilderness!
+What a travesty that idea is on Luke's powerful account of Christ in the wilderness!
 This "one mediator between God and man" tasted all.
 Therefore I don't need a back-door approach to God.
 Christ, the God-man can identify with me and I with Him.

 Sometimes we say of each other: "Well, you don't understand.
 You've never gone through anything like this."
 With Jesus there need be no fear of misunderstanding.

-And in the face of temptation I can't really improve on the defense He achieved used in the wilderness.
+And in the face of temptation, I can't really improve on the defense Jesus used in the wilderness.
 To achieve victory over Satan, Jesus quoted scripture.
 And what a power the Word of God demonstrated!

-During brief period of religious intolerance in Florence, Italy, four hundred years ago, some Bibles were confiscated by the authorities.
+During period of religious intolerance in Florence, Italy, four hundred years ago, some Bibles were confiscated by the authorities.
 To keep these Bibles from trickling out into circulation before being destroyed, they were locked in an empty prison cell to await a bonfire.

 What a graphic testimony of that Book's power!
 The authorities were so respectful of its power that they locked it up in jail!

 This same power is available to us.
 And Christ stands ready through His Holy Spirit to give us all the aid necessary so that Satan will arrive at the bottom of his bag of tricks and come up empty-handed against us... and we'll still be there standing erect.
 Bloodied from the battle perhaps, but unbowed.

-I wrote these devotional thoughts while a missionary in Italy.
-They originally appeared in the Standard, a weekly take-home curriculum piece for adult Sunday school classes published by what is now The Foundry.
+I wrote this meditation while Barbara and I were serving as missionaries in Italy.
+It originally appeared in the Standard, a weekly take-home curriculum piece for the Faith Connections adult Sunday school curriculum published by The Foundry.